-What an Applicant Should Do: Prior to Registering in Grants.gov: Acquire a DUNS Number (see page 31) Acquire or renew registration with SAM (see page 31) To Register with Grants.gov.
-Acquire AOR and Grants.gov username/password (see page 31) Acquire AOR confirmation from the E-Biz POC (see page 31) To Find Funding Opportunity: Search for the Funding Opportunity on Grants.gov (see page 32) Select the correct Competition ID (see page 32) Access Funding Opportunity and Application Package (see page 32) Sign up for Grants.gov email notifications (optional) (see page 29) Read Important Notice: Applying for Grants in Grants.gov Read OJP policy and guidance on conference approval, planning, and reporting available at ojp.gov/financialguide/DOJ/PostawardReguirements/chapter3.10a.htm (see page 15) After Application Submission, Receive Grants.gov Email Notifications That: (1) application has been received, (2) application has either been successfully validated or rejected with errors (see page 32) If No Grants.gov Receipt, and Validation or Error Notifications are Received: contact NCJRS regarding experiencing technical difficulties (see page 2) Overview of Post-Award Legal Requirements: Review the "Overview of Legal Requirements Generally Applicable to OJP Grants and Cooperative Agreements - FY 2018 Awards" in the OJP Funding Resource Center at https://ojp.gov/funding/index.htm.
-Scope Requirement: The federal amount requested is within the allowable limits of: Category 1: \$600,000 Category 2: \$865,000
+What an Applicant Should Do: Prior to Registering in Grants.gov: Acquire a DUNS Number Acquire or renew registration with SAM (see page 32) (see page 32) To Register with Grants.gov.
+Acquire AOR and Grants.gov username/password Acquire AOR confirmation from the E-Biz POC (see page 33) (see page 33) To Find Funding Opportunity: Search for the Funding Opportunity on Grants.gov Access Funding Opportunity and Application Package Sign up for Grants.gov email notifications (optional) Read Important Notice: Applying for Grants in Grants.gov Read OJP policy and guidance on conference approval, planning, and reparated available at ojp.gov/financialguide/DOJ/PostawardRequirements/chapters 3.10a.htm After Application Submission, Receive Grants.gov Email Notifications That:(1) application has been received,(2) application has either been successfully validated or rejected with error.
+If No Grants.gov Receipt, and Validation or Error Notifications are Received:contact NCJRS regarding experiencing technical difficulties (see page 16) ors (see page 33) (see page 2) Overview of Post-Award Legal Requirements: Review the "Overview of Legal Requirements Generally Applicable to OJE Cooperative Agreements - FY 2018 Awards" in the OJP Funding Resource Cent https://ojp.gov/funding/index.htm .
+Scope Requirement: The federal amount requested is within the allowable limit of \$600,000.
+Eligibility Requirement: Eligible applicants are states, units of local government, and federally recognized governments (as determined by the Secretary of the Interior). d Indian tribal What an Application Should Include: Application for Federal Assistance (SF-424) Project Abstract (see page 17) (see page 18)